 To respect customs, it's required that you remove footwear when you are visiting the Grand Palace.
 Socks seem to be an option for some people.

-My opinion is that you'll be removing your footwear so often to enter temples in Bangkok, that you might as well just wear flip flops to make life easier.
+My opinion is that you'll be removing your footwear so often to enter places when visiting temples in Bangkok, that you might as well just wear flip flops to make life easier.

 About the Grand Palace in Bangkok